rosen-bridge/utils/packages/service-manager/README.md

 - If the new status is included in a dependant's `allowedStatuses` for its dependency on this service, that dependant is examined:
   - If it has a pending `start` action and all of its dependencies are satisfied, `startService` is invoked.
-  - If it has a pending `initialize` action, its `initialize`-typed dependency on this service is satisfied, and all other `initialize`-typed dependencies are also satisfied, `initService` is invoked.
+  - If it has a pending `assemble` action, its `assemble`-typed dependency on this service is satisfied, and all other `assemble`-typed dependencies are also satisfied, `assembleService` is invoked.
-  - This check correctly handles the case where an `initialize`-typed dependency becomes `dormant` and `dormant` is listed in the dependant's `allowedStatuses` — which would unblock any service waiting to start or initialize.
+  - This check correctly handles the case where an `assemble`-typed dependency becomes `dormant` and `dormant` is listed in the dependant's `allowedStatuses` — which would unblock any service waiting to start or assemble.

 - If the new status is `dormant`:
-  - All `start`-typed dependants of the service are stopped. `initialize`-typed dependants are left running — they only depended on this service being initialized, not on it remaining active.
+  - All `start`-typed dependants of the service are stopped. `assemble`-typed dependants are left running — they only depended on this service being assembled, not on it remaining active.
   - All `start`-typed dependencies of the service are examined: if they have a pending `stop` action and all of their `start`-typed dependants are now dormant, `stopService` is invoked on them.
   - It is important to note that the responsibility of managing a service that is already stopped and should not be stopped again lies with the `AbstractService` itself.